guilhermgonzaga/sysprog-assignments/README.md

 1. `buildimage`: an ELF32 file reader written in C.
 1. `libbi`: an x86-64 assembly implementation for fixed-width big integer arithmetic.
+1. `non-preemptive-kernel`: enable multiprogramming in a primitive kernel, with support for kernel threads as well as processes.

 Find more details in each project's README files.